canonical/ubuntu-cloud-docs/azure/azure-explanation/security-features.rst

 Using Ubuntu on confidential VMs
 --------------------------------

 Ubuntu LTS images starting from 20.04 support Confidential VMs.
-Currently, the underlying hardware used is AMD's SEV-SNP technology, while Intel TDX is still in Public Preview.
+While 20.04 only supports AMD's SEV-SNP technology as the underlying hardware, from 22.04 onwards the images support both AMD SEV-SNP and Intel TDX.
+However, the Intel TDX option is still in Public Preview and has not yet reached General Availability.

 .. _`Trusted Launch`: https://learn.microsoft.com/en-us/azure/virtual-machines/trusted-launch